Solar Meshtastic Node

 I also used this opportunity to clean the thread as much as possible.

-With the solar panel connected to the MPPT controller, I tested it to see if it was working as I expected.
+From the original build, I tested it to see if it was working as I expected.
 I did this by placing the solar panels under a light on my desk, and then covering them to see if the power dropped.

 About 4.18v with the exposed panels, which dropped off to under a volt when covered.